NikTarasov/full-monty/README.md

-# full-monty
+# Full Monty
-A dark VS Code theme optimised for Python
+A dark VS Code theme optimised for Python, inspired by Darcula Theme by IntelliJ